Tension rise as Iraq seeks Sunni VP arrest

 Violence has ebbed sharply since the peak of attacks in 2006-07 when suicide bombings and hit-squads claimed thousands of victims in tit-for-tat killing between Sunni and Shi'ite communities.

-But sectarian tensions are close to the surface and still color many aspects of Iraqi political life.
+But sectarian tensions are close to the surface and still colour many aspects of Iraqi political life.

 The completion of the U.S. withdrawal on Sunday left many Iraqis fearful that a shaky peace deal between majority Shi'ites and minority Sunnis might collapse and reignite sectarian violence.